El Tajín: The Pyramid of the Niches

-This pyramid has as a number of names, including El Tajín, Pyramid of Papantla, Pyramid of the Seven Stories and the Temple of the Niches.
+This pyramid has a number of names, including El Tajín, Pyramid of Papantla, Pyramid of the Seven Stories and the Temple of the Niches.
 It has become the focus of the site because of its unusual design and good state of preservation.
 It was prominent in ancient times as well.
 A large quantity of sculpture was recovered from this pyramid.
 The building is mostly constructed of carefully cut and crafted flagstones, the largest of which is estimated to be about eight metric tons in weight.
 The stones, especially around the niches are fitted together as to need a minimum amount of lime and earth mortar.
 The structure originally was covered in stucco which served as the base for paint.

 The pyramid has seven stories.
 Each of these consists of a sloping base wall called a talud and a vertical wall called a tablero, which was fairly common in Mesoamerica.
 What is unusual about this construction and others in the city are the addition of decorative niches with the top capped by what Jose Garcia Payon called a "flying cornice", a triangular overhang.
 The stones are arranged in controlled lines and delicate proportions.
 Originally the structure was painted a dark red with the niches in black intended to deepen the shadows of the recessed niches.
 Niches are also found underneath the stairway along the east face, which indicates that the stairway was a later addition.
 The niches on the original structure, not counting those on the later stairway, total 365, the solar year.
 At the top of the pyramid there were tablets framed by grotesque serpent-dragons.